MohsenKashefi/rt_assignment/README.md

 2. **node_b**: Provides a service to retrieve information about the last desired x and y positions.
 3. **node_c**: Calculates and provides information about the distance and average velocity.

+## Key Features

+### 1. node_a

+- **Goal Setting:** Users can interactively set new navigation goals by specifying target coordinates, triggering the robot's navigation planning.

+- **Goal Cancellation:** Users have the ability to cancel an ongoing navigation goal, providing flexibility in robot control.

+- **Integration with Actionlib:** The script seamlessly integrates with ROS actionlib, allowing for efficient, goal-driven behavior.

+### 2. node_b

+- **Information Retrieval:** This service allows users to query and obtain information about the last set desired x and y positions, offering insights into recent navigation goals.

+- **Parameter-based Storage:** The last desired positions are stored in ROS parameters for easy retrieval.

+### 3. node_c

+- **Distance Calculation:** The script calculates the distance between the desired and actual robot positions, providing valuable information about navigation progress.

+- **Average Velocity:** Information on the average velocity, computed over a specified window size, offers insights into the robot's movement dynamics.

 ## Dependencies

 - ROS (Melodic or later)